The Best Keto Taco Bell Meals

 1. Power Menu Bowl with no beans and no rice.

-This leaves you with a bowl filled with fire grilled chicken, cheddar cheese, iceberg lettuce, pico de gallo, guacamole, sour cream, and avocado ranch sauce.
+This leaves you with a bowl filled with flame-grilled chicken, cheddar cheese, iceberg lettuce, pico de gallo, guacamole, sour cream, and avocado ranch sauce.

 Nutrition breakdown: 250 calories, 15 grams fat, 7 grams carbohydrate (5 grams net carbs), and 21 grams of protein.